Get equipped to make your first crypto trade with this guide from our experts.

 We recommend verifying that the trading platform of your choice offers a funding method that’s convenient for you.

-1) Research First
+1) Research first

 Gather information from multiple sources, and always keep in mind that: